RichardHerold/soustack-ingest/README.md

 ## Validator behavior & wiring `soustack-core`

 Validation is intentionally lightweight today.
-The pipeline starts with a stub validator that always returns `{ ok: true, errors: [] }` (`src/pipeline/validate.ts`).
+The pipeline starts with a stub validator built from a fallback schema (`src/pipeline/validate.ts`).
 It attempts to load `soustack-core` at runtime:

 - If `soustack-core` exports `validator`, that object is used.
 - If it exports `validateRecipe`, it is wrapped into a `validator`.